-CHUS MARTINEZ, curating as care, giving voice in order to learn
+CHUS MARTINEZ, curating as care & giving voice to learn

 I Confess, Raffaela Naldi Rossano, Installation view, der TANK, Art Institute, Basel (2019).
 Photo credit: Guadalupe Ruiz

-After a phone call from artistic director Carolyn Christov-Bakargiev, Chus Martínez decided to join the team and worked as Head of Department, and Member of Core Agent Group during dOCUMENTA(13) in 2012.
-Happening every five years, dOCUMENTA was a special chance for Martínez to go beyond temporary thinking like that of biennials, and to follow her genuine feeling of urgency – to have a profound influence on contemporary culture, working with art as an essential contribution to our idea of freedom and intelligence.
+After a phone call from artistic director Carolyn Christov-Bakargiev, Chus Martínez decided to join the team and worked as Head of the Department and Member of the Core Agent Group during dOCUMENTA(13) in 2012.
+Happening every five years, dOCUMENTA was a special chance for Martínez to go beyond temporary thinking like that of biennials and to follow her genuine feeling of urgency – to have a profound influence on contemporary culture, working with art as an essential contribution to our idea of freedom and intelligence.

-Under her direction of the Art Institute in Basel, the pathways of learning, research and practice are concentrated on the three pillars of nature, gender and race.
-The Art Institute is an experimental environment for artist’s education, artistic research and curatorial performance, at the same time artistic production being entangled in theoretical reflection.
+Under her direction at the Art Institute in Basel, the learning, research and practice pathways are concentrated on the three pillars of nature, gender and race.
+The Art Institute is an experimental environment for artists’ education, artistic research and curatorial performance; at the same time, artistic production is entangled in theoretical reflection.
 It rests on novel working methodologies highlighting the ideas of friendship, responsibility and coexistence.

 Working in the expanded field, through her practice of curating, Chus Martínez highlights the contemporary character of ‘the curatorial, its interdisciplinarity, discursivity and performativity.
-All her energy flows toward the development of consciousness of the human and their environment, enacting multiple events of knowledge with art publics.
+All her energy flows toward the development of consciousness of the human and their environment, enacting multiple events of knowledge with the art public.

 For our audience that is not familiar with your work, could you tell us a little bit about your background and inspirations and how these relate to your current practice?

 I studied philosophy and art history.
 I never really thought about becoming a curator, strictly speaking.
-My ambition was to „prove“ that art is an essential contribution to our idea of freedom and intelligence, that’s why exhibition-making was better than just theory since it allowed me to come closer to the way art and artists think.
+My ambition was to „prove“ that art is an essential contribution to our idea of freedom and intelligence; that’s why exhibition-making was better than just theory since it allowed me to come closer to how art and artists think.

-As the director of the Art Institute FHNW Academy of Art and Design in Basel, What makes the Art Institute different from other museums and cultural institutions?
-And what is that working in this institution allows you to do that you couldn’t do in another place?
+As the Art Institute FHNW Academy of Art and Design director in Basel, What makes the Art Institute different from other museums and cultural institutions?
+And what is working in this institution allows you to do in another place that you couldn’t do?

 The Art Institute is probably one of the few art schools where nature, gender and social justice are placed at the core of the curricula.
-We are a fairly small public institution, but our size is our best asset. we can really try different working methodologies, create friendships with other foundations—like TBA21–Academy, for example—in order to expand our service to the public.
-There is an idea of duty in our family, a sense of responsibility towards the values of coexistence and the role artists play in sustaining them for the rest of the social.
+We are a fairly small public institution, but our size is our best asset.
+We can really try different working methodologies and create friendships with other foundations—like TBA21–Academy, for example—to expand our service to the public.
+There is an idea of duty in our family, a sense of responsibility towards the values of coexistence, and artists’ role in sustaining them for the rest of the social.

-What I can do here that really matters to me is to be generous: we can really take care of the artists studying, we can offer technical support and facilities for artistic production.
+What I can do here that really matters to me is to be generous: we can take care of the artists studying and offer technical support and facilities for artistic production.
 But we can also offer the artists a community, in Switzerland and beyond, a place to continue reflecting on subjects of crucial importance, a place for exchange and participation through our symposiums, film and audio platforms.
 This, to be able to give to others and listen, as well, to what they have to say is the greatest thing.

 Could you outline any particular approach being taken in the development of der TANK, the Art Institute’s exhibition space?
 Any standout artists or works to enlighten us to?